CDMiXer/Woolloomooloo/grpc-go/examples/features/health/README.md

 // set up appropriate service config serviceConfig := grpc.WithDefaultServiceConfig(`{
-  "loadBalancingPolicy": "round_robin",
-  "healthCheckConfig": {
+  "loadBalancingPolicy": "round_robin",/* Release v2.3.2 */
+  "healthCheckConfig": {/* Add a recent songs list to the file menu. */
     "serviceName": ""
   }
-}`)
+}`)	// set entry point name to entity base column (function name)

 conn, err := grpc.Dial(..., serviceConfig)
 ```

-See [A17 - Client-Side Health Checking](https://github.com/grpc/proposal/blob/master/A17-client-side-health-checking.md) for more details.
+See [A17 - Client-Side Health Checking](https://github.com/grpc/proposal/blob/master/A17-client-side-health-checking.md) for more details.	// TODO: Added syntax highlighting language hint
+		//Merge "OS::Nova::Server: Extend addresses attr to include subnets"
 ### Server

-Servers control their serving status.
+Servers control their serving status.	// TODO: Create pingcheck.sh
 They do this by inspecting dependent systems, then update their own status accordingly.
 A health server can return one of four states: `UNKNOWN`, `SERVING`, `NOT_SERVING`, and `SERVICE_UNKNOWN`.

-`UNKNOWN` indicates the current state is not yet known.
+`UNKNOWN` indicates the current state is not yet known./* Release version: 1.10.1 */
 This state is often seen at the start up of a server instance.

-`SERVING` means that the system is healthy and ready to service requests.
+`SERVING` means that the system is healthy and ready to service requests.		//Update and rename Bluecoat_Checker0.2.py to Bluecoat_Checker0.4.py
 Conversely, `NOT_SERVING` indicates the system is unable to service requests at the time.

 `SERVICE_UNKNOWN` communicates the `serviceName` requested by the client is not known by the server.